zjnolen/PopGLen/docs/config.md

     - `maxdepth:` When calculating individual depth, sites with depth higher than this will be binned to this value.
 Should be fine for most to leave at `1000`. (integer, [docs](http://www.popgen.dk/angsd/index.php/Depth))
+    - `rmtrans:` Removes transitions using ANGSD, effectively removing them from downstream analyses.
+This is useful for removing DNA damage from analyses, and will automatically set the appropriate ANGSD flags (i.e. using `-noTrans 1` for SAF files and `-rmTrans 1` for Beagle files.)
     - `extra:` Additional options to pass to ANGSD during genotype likelihood calculation at all times.
 This is primarily useful for adding BAM input filters.
 Note that `--remove_bads` and `-only_proper_pairs` are enabled